romeovs/fetch/README.md

 });
 ```

-`fetch-all` goes trough all the currently activated routes and checks to
+`fetch` goes trough all the currently activated routes and checks to
 see if their handler has got a `fetchData` function set.

 For instance: